 Modern-day development started in the Northstar area in the early 1970s, with the first homes completed in 1972.
 Development has had both positive and negative effects on the forest itself and the potential for wildfire.
 Exhibit 1 is a detailed map of the Northstar CSD boundaries, including property ownership details.
-The potential for the growth in fires is intensified by having an increased amount of people recreating in the forest.
+The potential for the growth in wildfire has intensified by having an increased amount of people recreating in the forest.
 In addition, with the introduction of residential and commercial property within forested areas, structure protection has taken priority over fire suppression.
 This allows wildland fires to grow in intensity until enough firefighting resources can arrive to start suppressing the actual wildland fire.
 On the positive side of development, the construction of roads has increased access within the forest and the availability of water for fighting a wildfire.
-Early detection of wildfire has improved with people present in the forest, cell phone and webcam, satellite, and drone technology.
-With adequate funding, agencies also can manage forest fuels properly and provide for a healthy fire-resistant forest ecosystem.
+Early detection of wildfire has improved with people present in the forest, cell phones, webcams, satellite, and drone technology.
+With adequate funding, agencies also can manage forest fuels properly and support a healthy fire-resistant forest ecosystem.

-In 1999, the year of the first Fuels Management Plan, the total built square footage, including commercial buildings, comprised of 2,320,857 square feet.
-In 2016, that number increased to 2,945,809 square feet.
-As of 2020, that number is now 3,033,223.32 square feet.
+In 1999, the year of the first Fuels Management Plan, the total square feet of building area, including commercial buildings, comprised of 2,320,857 square feet.
+In 2016, that number increased to 2,945,809 square feet, and in 2020, that number was 3,033,223.32 square feet.
+For 2021, the number was 3,302,581 square feet.
 The community is a high-profile destination resort with a significant interest in year-round recreation.
 This has increased the susceptibility for a wildfire.
-The infrastructure to support development has created the need for additional planning and mitigation through the CWPP process.
-Some of the mitigations have included an additional fire station and staffing, aggressive fire protection ordinances, and the addition of a Forester to manage all the Forestry/Fuels Management related programs.
+The infrastructure to support development has created the need for added planning and mitigation through the CWPP process.
+The mitigations have included an added fire station and staffing, aggressive fire protection ordinances, and the addition of a Forester to manage all the Forestry/Fuels Management-related programs.